Many-body atomic response functions of xenon and germanium for leading-order sub-GeV dark matter-electron interactions in effective field theory: Introduction

 In our previous studies, we have successfully applied an \textit{ab initio} method: (multi-configuration) relativistic random phase approximation~\citep{Johnson:1979wr,Huang:1981wj}, (MC)RRPA, to photoionization of atomic (germanium) xenon and achieved excellent agreement with photoabsorption data.
 However, applying the same method to DM-impact ionization is both numerically challenging and intensive.
 Therefore, in our previous papers~\citep{Pandey:2018esq,Liu:2021avx}, we resorted to a version of relativistic frozen core approximation (RFCA) for the final states, which does not include the exchange potential, nor electron-electron correlation beyond mean field.
 For selected energy transfers, we did perform (MC)RRPA calculations, and reported a general agreement at $20\%$ except at low energies.

-In this work, we manage to gather required computing resources for a full (MC)RRPA run such that the resulting response functions of atomic xenon (germanium) would cover the full parameter space for direct sub-GeV DM searches with an energy threshold of 12.2 (80) eV.
+In this work, we overcome the numerical challenges.
+Consequently the resulting (MC)RRPA response functions of atomic xenon (germanium) would cover the full parameter space for direct sub-GeV DM searches with an energy threshold of 12.2 (80) eV.
 These atomic response functions incorporate not only the important ingredients being identified previously: relativistic correction~\citep{Roberts:2015lga,Roberts:2016xfw,Pandey:2018esq,Roberts:2019chv,Liu:2021avx} and exchange potential~\citep{Hamaide:2021hlp,Caddell:2023zsw}, but furthermore, electron-electron correlation which is missing in previous treatments based on the independent particle picture.
 As will be shown in this paper, the correlation effect can be significant when scattering energy transfer is below 100 eV.

+It is important to note that to analyze experiments using very-low-threshold germanium semiconductor detectors, one further needs condensed-matter many-body methods, for example, (most popularly) the density functional theory, in order to exhibit the band structures of the valence and conduction electrons and understand their response to DM scattering with a energy deposition $\lesssim$ 100~$\textrm{eV}$ (see, e.g., Refs. ~\citep{Essig:2015cda,Knapen:2021bwg,Griffin:2021znd}).
+On the other hand, when energy deposition becomes large enough so that core electrons also get involved, their contributions can be efficiently calculated by atomic methods, as these localized electrons are atomic-like.
+Our setting of 80 eV as the applicable energy threshold for germanium detectors is justified by benchmarking with photoabsroption data.

 The paper is organized as follows.
 In Sec.~\ref{sec:response}, we present the main results of this work: the atomic response functions of xenon and germanium by (MC)RRPA.
 Using photoabsorption data as benchmarks, we compare the (MC)RRPA and RFCA results, and show the substantial improvement of the former as a justification of (MC)RRPA.
-In Sec.~\ref{sec:cs=000026rate}, we gather the essential formulae that are needed to compute the differential count rates based on the response function tables published along with the paper, and the codes that automatize the processes are also supplied.
-In Sec.~\ref{sec:comp=000026dis}, we compare and discuss the differences of the new (MC)RRPA results for DM-impact ionization from our previous RFCA and a few others.
+In Sec.~\ref{sec:cs=00003D000026rate}, we gather the essential formulae that are needed to compute the differential count rates based on the response function tables published along with the paper, and the codes that automatize the processes are also supplied.
+In Sec.~\ref{sec:comp=00003D000026dis}, we compare and discuss the differences of the new (MC)RRPA results for DM-impact ionization from our previous RFCA and a few others.
 The exclusion plots of DM-electron interactions are updated with current experiment data sets, and we summarize the paper in Sec.~\ref{sec:summary}.